Editor’s Note: Changes made on December 6, 2017

 Once you’ve established who your audience is and to whom you’ll be presenting your work, invest some time in researching the people and organization in question to figure out what they value and appreciate.

 With that target in mind, decide which of your pieces will most likely win their favor.
 For an example, if your dream job is to work as a National Geographic Photographer, you’ll want to design a portfolio utilizing your most compelling photojournalistic images, detailed pictures showcasing the culture and raw beauty of your subjects.
 You may also want to include wildlife photography and landscapes.
 This would not be the appropriate audience to share your wedding photography albums or even your best-posed family portraits with unless they were of indigenous tribes in Australia and in front of an erupting volcano.

 If you’re going to be presenting your work to get accepted into a college or university, most art programs will clarify exactly what they’ll want you to provide.
 Generally, an admissions representative will ask to see works of yours that falls into specific categories such as observational art using a still life, figure model, or landscape, personal art in any media that is your own original concept and a home exam where they’ll give you something specific to draw, paint or photograph.
-Photographs should be both shot and printed by you, the artist, rather than being printed professional photo labs.1

 If you are like most visual artists, you have a plethora of work ranging in style, quality, and content.
 Whether you are flipping through shoeboxes full of your photographs or selecting images from organized files, your key to success is narrowing your work down to your best pieces.